Hunter Biden will not testify at gun trial, prosecution and defense wrap their cases

 Hunter Biden's attorneys had called several witnesses on Friday, including his daughter Naomi Biden, but took the weekend to decide whether to call him to testify in his own defense.

-Late Monday morning, the judge gave the jury instructions, and closing arguments are set to begin in the afternoon.
+Late Monday morning, the judge gave the jury instructions.
+The prosecution's closing argument lasted an hour shortly after noon before the defense started their argument.

 The Biden family continued their support of Hunter Biden in court on Monday, with first lady Jill Biden, her daughter Ashley Biden, the first lady's sister, the presidents siblings Valerie and Jimmy Biden and Hunter Biden's wife Melissa Cohen Biden all sitting shoulder-to-shoulder in the first row.
 President Biden has not attended the trial but he was in Wilmington on Monday morning.